cilium/cilium.io/src/posts/2026-02-24-launch-of-mTLSencryption/index.md

 Cilium's native mTLS is powered by a [forked version of ztunnel](https://github.com/cilium/ztunnel) — a lightweight, per-node Rust proxy originally from Istio's ambient mesh — reengineered to integrate directly with the Cilium control plane and **SPIRE** as the certificate authority.
 We introduced native SPIRE support into ztunnel ([cilium/ztunnel#4](https://github.com/cilium/ztunnel/pull/4)), replacing the upstream CA dependency with SPIRE's Delegated Identity API.
 SPIRE is the **only** CA mode supported in Cilium's mTLS solution, providing a production-grade, [CNCF-graduated](https://www.cncf.io/projects/spiffe/) identity foundation.

+Critically, because ztunnel operates at the pod level rather than the node level, **mTLS encryption applies to all pod-to-pod communication — whether the pods are on the same node or on different nodes**.
+Even two pods scheduled on the same host have their traffic encrypted through ztunnel, ensuring consistent security guarantees regardless of pod placement.

 While we are currently maintaining a fork to accelerate these capabilities, our goal is to align with and eventually upstream these improvements to the broader ecosystem.

-Here is what this looks like in practice:
+Here is what this looks like in practice for cross-node communication:

 ```
   Pod A             Ztunnel              Ztunnel              Pod B